How Old are Chicks at the Store?

 • Enough Time

-As chicks need more care in contrast to younger or old chickens they need more time for their care.
+As chicks need more care in contrast to younger or older chickens, they need more time for their care.
+Ensure that you have enough time for your chicks’ care.

 • Enough Space

-Space is also a basic need for your chicks because they want to run, walk, play with friends, forage, etc so lack of enough space will cause mental problems and low productivity.
+Space is also a basic need for your chicks because they want to run, walk, play with friends, forage, etc. A lack of space will cause mental problems and low productivity.
+Before buying chicks, make sure that you have enough space for their raising and growing.

 • Enough Interest